Azure-Samples/Cross-Tenant-Communication-Using-Azure-Service-Bus/README.md

 ### Provision the SP from the Provider's Tenant to the Customer's Tenant

-1. Visit the following URL with the client_id query string parameter replaced with your own client_id: https://login.microsoftonline.com/common/oauth2/v2.0/authorize?client_id=8ae2f824-201f-4ec9-9d9f-ad37082a1935&response_type=code&redirect_uri=https%3A%2F%2Fmicrosoft.com&response_mode=query&scope=https%3A%2F%2Fgraph.microsoft.com%2F.default&state=12345
+1. Visit the following URL with the client_id query string parameter replaced with your own client ID: `https://login.microsoftonline.com/organizations/oauth2/v2.0/authorize?response_type=code&response_mode=query&scope=openid&client_id=your_client_ID`
 1. Sign in with an account from the Customer's tenant.
 1. You will now see a consent screen.
 Click Accept to provision the Provider's application in the Customer tenant. *Note this will eventually redirect to microsoft.com -- this still has the desired effect of provisioning the identity into the Customer tenant*.
 1. Verify the identity within the Customer's Azure AD by navigating to "Enterprise Applications" to witness the newly provisioned service principal.